Here Are 2 Delicious Mint Juleps for Derby Day

 Whether you're partying down for Derby or simply enjoying some sunshine today, try one (or both) of the following mint juleps to get your weekend-spiration flowing!

 This julep comes from Kimberly Patton-Bragg of Three Muses in New Orleans.
 Her strawberry-kissed sipper is named for the city of Ponchatoula, Lousiana—the strawberry capital of the world.
 If you can't find Fraises Des Bois, Chambord will work as a fine substitution.
 Minty sweet and lightened with a bit of fruity tang, this julep makes the most of the 46's mild flavor and smooth versatility.

 4 fresh mint leaves, plus more for garnish

 1 strawberry, quartered, plus more for garnish

 1 1/2 ounces Maker's 46

 1.)
 Add syrup to a julep cup or high ball glass; muddle strawberry and mint leaves in syrup.
 Add crushed ice to glass.
 Combine the remaining ingredients in a separate glass, stirring.
 Pour bourbon mixture over the muddled mixture and ice; stir gently.
 Garnish with mint leaves and strawberries.

 Vallone's Signature Mint Julep

 Keeping the mint contained to a finishing touch prevents the cocktail from taking on an overly herbaceous flavor, but still allows for taking in the minty fresh aroma as you sip.
 If the drink is a bit too robust or sweet for your taste, brighten it up with a small squeeze of lemon.

-1.)
-Combine bourbon and syrup in a julep cup or high ball glass, stirring.
+2) Make the drink Combine bourbon and syrup in a julep cup or high ball glass, stirring.
 Add crushed ice to glass.
 Garnish with fresh mint and fruit.